NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

         return rfft_obj.output_array
 ```

 In this modified version, an instance of the class `rfft_caller_v1` can be used to compute the RFFT.
 It holds the byte-aligned array `real_arr`, as an attribute, after the first call.
 When the `__call__` method is invoked again, it checks if the size of the input array `T` matches the size of the existing aligned array, and if yes, it reuses the existing byte-aligned array.
 Also, note that we intentionally do not save the RFFT object as attribute and do not use it across multiple calls in this version.
 We will explore that in a later version.
-Okay!
 Let's update the dictionary `rfft_callers` to include this new version:

 ```python
 rfft_callers = {